venugopal6767/task/README.md

 4.created a hosted zone in aws and created a A records for both subdomains and configured the load balancer 5.stored secrets in aws secrets manager and retrived using secrets manager data  and passed to db and task definition

+go to Task1:
+terraform init
+terraform validate
+terraform apply

 If we hit(http)
- wordpress.venugopalmoka.site  -----> it will give wordpress website microservice.venugopalmoka.site ----> It will redirect to microservice output (getting 502 error)
+ wordpress.venugopalmoka.site  -----> it will give wordpress website microservice.venugopalmoka.site ----> It will give microservice output